aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 The Patch My PC Publisher is a Windows service and console application that must, of course, run on Windows.
 The documentation covers the [system requirements](https://docs.patchmypc.com/installation-guides/intune/requirements).
 The real world environment that I'll cover in this article differs from the system requirements in two ways:

-1. 8GB RAM - we've been able to deploy a VM with 4GB RAM and run the publisher comfortably.
-Available memory rarely dips below 2.5GB
+1. 8 GB RAM - we've been able to deploy a VM with **4 GB RAM** and run the publisher comfortably.
+Available memory rarely dips below 2 GB
-2. Supported Windows - the publisher runs OK on Windows Server 2022, even though that version is not in the list of supported operating systems
+2. Supported Windows - the publisher runs OK on **Windows Server 2022**, even though that version is not in the list of supported operating systems

 ## Azure Architecture